maxwellito/vivus/readme.md

 }, myCallback);
 ```

 **WARNING**: `animTimingFunction` is called at every frame of the animation, and `pathTimingFunction` is also called at every frame for each path of your SVG.
 So be careful about them.
-Keep it simple, or it can affect the performances.
+Keep it simple, or it can affect the performance.

 ## Extra attributes

-The attribute `data-ignore` allow to ignore path tags from the vivus animation.
+The attribute `data-ignore` allows you to ignore path tags from the vivus animation.

 ```html
 <svg id="my-svg">